-There are several ways to achieve plausible deniability on Linux307 and it is possible to achieve.
-Here are some more details about some of the ways.
-All these options require some higher level of skills at using Linux and are not detailed yet in this guide.
+There are several ways to achieve plausible deniability on Linux342 and it is possible to achieve.
+Here are some more details about some of the ways I would recommend.
+All these options require some higher level of skills at using Linux.